-There are so many great reasons to get kids involved in gardening.
+There are so many reasons to get the kids involved in gardening.
 As far as outdoor activities go, gardening is a wonderful and well-rounded way to teach a valuable skill and connect kids to the earth.
 Half the fun of gardening is eating what you sow – you will be amazed at what children will eat when they’ve spent some time growing it themselves!
 Gardening with kids is also a physical activity that gets them outdoors and gets their hands in the dirt.

 No space?
 No problem!